Table of Contents

 Selegiline, the MAO type B inhibitor, is used in the treatment of parkinsonism.

 Antidepressants are used in everyday clinical practice due to their drive-enhancing or sedating effect.
 Their efficacy is proved in well-controlled studies.
 Therefore, combining psychotherapeutic and psychopharmacological treatment is recommended for the major depression.
 Further indications are anxiety disorders, obsessive-compulsive disorders, chronic pain, and eating disorders (bulimia).

 The antidepressant agents are started at lower doses and are slowly increased over time.
 The antidepressant effects begin after two-to-three weeks.
 In principle, only one antidepressant should be prescribed.
-The antidepressant drug should be selected depending upon patient’s general health, other co-morbid conditions, and side effects.
+The antidepressant drug should be selected depending upon the patient’s general health, other co-morbid conditions, and side effects.
 If no improvement is observed after several weeks of treatment with adequate dosage, therapy can be changed to another antidepressant after confirmation of the diagnosis.

 In suicidal patients, there is an increased frequency of suicide attempts in the first three weeks and should be closely supervised.
 In most cases, tranquilizers like benzodiazepines or neuroleptics are co-prescribed to reduce the risk of suicide in the first few weeks.

 The duration of the treatment has to be considered individually.
 In a single depressive episode, a six-month therapy with a focus on remission must be sought, followed by a gradual phasing out.
 It is absolutely necessary to avoid abrupt withdrawal since abnormal reactions or even suicidal thoughts could arise.
 This is called rebound.